 Gennaro walked into his New School admission interview feeling anxious.
-He was attracted by The New School's tradition of progressive education and its historical connection with philosopher John Dewey, but "I wasn't a traditional college candidate.
+He was attracted by The New School's tradition of progressive education and its historical connection with philosopher John Dewey, but says "I wasn't a traditional college candidate.
 My academic background was nonexistent, but they gave me a shot, and it made all the difference."

-NSPE's unconventional undergraduate program allowed Gennaro to focus on media and film.
+The New School's unique Bachelor's Program for Adults and Transfer Students allowed Gennaro to focus on media and film.
 "The flexibility the teachers gave working students was unparalleled.
 If someone needed an extra day for an assignment—no problem," he says.

 During his first year, he took a digital media course taught by David Arcos.
-"David introduced me to several people at the United Nations, where I volunteered as a photographer and film editor."
+He says Arcos introduced him to several people at the United Nations, where he was able to volunteer as a photographer and film editor.
 Soon Gennaro was working full-time as a video editor in the office of legal affairs at the UN while he finished his bachelor's degree.

 Gennaro currently oversees the production of the International Law Lecture series for the UN.
 He completed his post-Katrina documentary, Washed Away.
 Now he and fellow student Jacob Estes are working on a film about pesticides in agriculture, to be called Vegetables of Mass Destruction.
 When not busy shooting interviews, he is working on a master's degree in Media Management at The New School.